 California’s Pool of Recently Prepared Teachers Is Growing in Size and Diversity

 The pool of recently prepared graduates from California TPPs has increased in size and racial/ethnic diversity.
 According to the CTC’s California Educator Supply dashboard, the number of completers from California TPPs applying for a new preliminary teaching credential increased by 35% from 12,245 completers in 2016–17 to 16,554 completers in 2020–21.Calculated from CTC’s annual data on new preliminary teaching credentials issued by segment and credential name.
 See California Commission on Teacher Credentialing.
 (2022).
 Teacher supply: Credentials.
 As shown in Figure 1, the number of preliminary teaching credentials issued by the CTC has been increasing since 2016–17.
 In the two years following 2018–19, when many of the new state investments were beginning to be implemented, the number of fully prepared new entrants increased by about 3,300, while the number of emergency-style permits decreased by about 2,500.
+During this time, California both enacted supports and subsidies for teacher candidates and temporarily suspended certain assessment requirements for those seeking credentials or permits as a response to the COVID-19 pandemic.
 This increase represents a break from prior trends, in which the number of newly credentialed teachers had been dropping for over 10 years.Darling-Hammond, L., Sutcher, L., & Carver-Thomas, D. (2018).
 Teacher shortages in California: Status, sources, and potential solutions.
 Learning Policy Institute.
 Nationally, the number of individuals completing TPPs decreased by 22% between 2012–13 and 2018–19, and California was one of only eight states with increases during that period.U.S.
 Department of Education, Office of Postsecondary Education.
 (2022).
 Preparing and credentialing the nation’s teachers: The Secretary’s 11th report on the teacher workforce.

 Information provided by completers in the CTC’s program completer survey also shows how the composition of the teacher pipeline has changed.Figure 1 includes all credentials issued by the CTC as reported in the California Educator Supply dashboard and annual reports.
 In contrast, the remainder of the report presents data for 59,140 California TPP completers who responded to the CTC’s program completer survey between September 2016 and August 2021, which represents an estimated 84–90% of all California-prepared teachers applying for their preliminary teaching credential each year.
 Notably, there was a 53% increase in completers with more in-depth preservice preparation, including student teaching and residency programs, between 2016–17 and 2020–21.
 There also have been demographic shifts in this group, with a growing share of survey respondents identifying as people of color.
 In particular, the number of Latino/a candidates has more than doubled between 2016–17 and 2020–21, as shown in Table 1.
 As of 2020–21, 53% of survey respondents were teachers of color, compared to 39% in 2016–17.
 Nationally, just 27% of recent completers identified as people of color.U.S.
 Department of Education, Office of Postsecondary Education.
 (2022).
 Preparing and credentialing the nation’s teachers: The Secretary’s 11th report on the teacher workforce.